mhornstein/medical-data-streaming-pipeline/README.md

    Wait for the script to complete.
 At the end, the IP address of the server will be displayed.

 ### 3. Run Producer and Consumer on Windows
+Make sure Kafka is installed on your Windows machine. then:

 1. **Update Configuration:**
    - In `src/config.yaml`, update the `server_url` entry with the IP address provided by the script in the previous step.
 For example: